Hardcoreprawn/architecture/input/posts/solutions/business-data-and-how-to-manage-it.md

 Here is an example:

-> At Everflow, our mission is to simplify our customer's utility needs.
+> At <...>, our mission is to simplify our customer's utility needs.
 We need to understand their use of utilities and be able to track how we can align their use.
 >
 > Our data strategy reflects our business goals:
 >